Colors

-For more than a century, BYU’s colors have been white and blue.
+For more than a century, BYU’s colors have been blue and white.

 Primary Colors